-Hyde Park Picture House to host screening of rare archival Palestinian film clips, for first time in decades
+Hyde Park Picture House to host screening of rare archival Palestinian film clips

-Hyde Park Picture House to host screening of rare archival Palestinian film clips, for first time in decades.
+Hyde Park Picture House (HPPH) is set to host a screening of rare archival Palestinian film clips.

-As part of the event ‘Militant Palestinian Cinema… In a Day’, the cinema will be hosting a special screening on Saturday, 18th October.
+As part of the event, titled “Militant Palestinian Cinema… In a Day”, the cinema will play the special screening on Saturday 18th October.

-The event will last throughout the day, showcasing restored clips from films made in the late 1970s and early 1980s.
+Lasting throughout the day, restored clips from films made in the late 1970s and early 1980s are being showcased.

 What will be showing?

-“These films were made under extraordinary circumstances – often smuggled across borders, screened in secret, and deliberately suppressed…That we can now see them is nothing short of miraculous,” said Saeed Taji Farouky, the Palestinian-Egyptian-British filmmaker hosting the event.
+Saeed Taji Farouky, the Palestinian-Egyptian-British filmmaker hosting the event, said: “These films were made under extraordinary circumstances – often smuggled across borders, screened in secret, and deliberately suppressed…That we can now see them is nothing short of miraculous.”

 Why are these films so important?